 Full Article: How to do Running Stitch

 Everyone’s favorite filler stitch, satin stitch is ideal for filling in smaller embroidery leaves.
-The vein can be stitched in if necessary as a single thread sewn at the end.
+The vein can be stitched in, if necessary, as a single thread sewn at the end.

-The size and density of the leaf can be altered using different types of thread or floss.
+The size and density of the satin stitch leaf can be altered using different types of thread or floss.
 For a more precise outline, use a backstitch either at the beginning of the end of your embroidery leaf.

 Rember when sewing an embroidery leaf in a satin stitch that it is best to start in the center and work towards the edge.
 Then go back to the center and work towards the other edge.

 14. Seed Stitch Embroidery Leaves